yutai-teahouse/yutai-teahouse/README.md

 - **No message recorded.** No message is stored after closing your chat window.

-- **Markdown support.** It is common to see rich-text message this days, and here, we realized it using markdown.
+- **Markdown support.** It is common to see rich-text message this days, and here, I realized it using markdown.

 ## Contributing